MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-connector.md

 * Identify connections which have too much content being ingested and update them to index fewer items to make room for quota.
 To update the connection, you must delete and create a new connection with a new ingestion filter which brings in fewer items.

-* Permanently delete one or more connections
+* Permanently delete one or more connections.